-Highland Park lacks this clear and resolunding inleological stance.
-The educational vision shifts with the times as Principal Benson and his teachers listen for the beat of change and seek to be adaptive.
-Although the superb record of college admissions provides institutional pride, it does not replace the need for a strong ideological vision.
-Rather than creating institutional collesion, the quest for success engenders harsh competition among students.
-The persistent complaints from many students that they feel lost and alone is in part a statement about the missing ideological roots.
-Without a common bond, without a clear purpose, the school fails to encompass them and does not take psychological hold on their energies.
-The director of counselling at Highland Fark observes students reaching out to one another through a haze of drugs in order to reduce feelings of isolation and dislocation.
+students reaching out to one another through a haze of drugs in order to reduce feelings of isolation and dislocation.
 Drugs are the great "leveler," providing a false sense of connection and lessening the nagging pain.
-A minority of students are spared the loneliness and only a few can articulate "the problem," but it is visible to the stranger who misses "the school spirit."
+A nunority of students are spared the loneliness and only a few can articulate "the problem," but it is visible to the stranger who misses "the school spirit."